bsaintjo/slow5-rs/README.md

 [docs-badge]: https://img.shields.io/docsrs/slow5?style=flat-square
 [docs-url]: https://docs.rs/slow5

 A library for interacting with SLOW5 files in rust.

+*Note*: Library design is in flux and care should be taken in upgrading this crate.

 ## Usage